zzhua/go-quote/README.md

 A free quote downloader library and cli

 Downloads daily historical price quotes from Yahoo and daily/intraday data from Google.
 Written in pure Go.
 No external dependencies.
-Now downloads crypto coin historical data from Coinbase GDAX exchange.
+Now downloads crypto coin historical data from various exchanges.

+- Update: 6/26/2019 - updated GDAX to Coinbase, added coinbase market

 - Update: 4/26/2018 - Added preliminary [tiingo](https://api.tiingo.com/) CRYPTO support.
 Use -source=tiingo-crypto -token=<your_tingo_token> You can also set env variable TIINGO_API_TOKEN.
 To get symbol lists, use market: tiingo-btc, tiingo-eth or tiingo-usd